brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 <a class="profile">Edward</a>
 ```

-That way the test script doesn't need to keep track of (or hard-code) which user
+That way the test script doesn't need to keep track of (or hard code) which user
 is logged in during the test.
-De-coupling the element selection logic from the
+Decoupling the element selection logic from the
 test account data will reduce the reliance on any particular data value, and
 make for easier refactoring.